 The times, length and agenda of the State Convention shall be determined by the State Chair, with the approval of the State Central Committee.

 Section 8: Qualification of Delegates

-Each delegate or alternate shall be an enrolled Democratic elector residing in the district which each delegate or alternate represents.
+Each delegate or alternate shall be an enrolled Democratic elector residing in the district which he or she represents.

 Section 9: Alternates